 The PowerFactory OPC interface is utilised worldwide for real-time integration of PowerFactory with SCADA systems.
-The applications range from Online State Estimation, simulation mode functions (Dispatcher Load Flow, Contingency Analysis, Switching Validation) to Dispatcher Training Simulator with real-time transient grid simulation.
-Controller manufacturers use the PowerFactory OPC interface for controller development, e.g. smart grid controllers, PV or wind farm control schemes.
+The applications range from online state estimation, simulation mode functions (Dispatcher load flow, Contingency analysis, Switching validation) to dispatcher training simulator with real-time transient grid simulation.
+Controller manufacturers use the PowerFactory OPC interface for controller development and hardware-in-the-loop tests, e.g. for smart grid controllers, PV or wind park control schemes.

 Business Process Automation

 PowerFactory supports standard ENTSO-E operation planning processes such as D2CF, DACF and IDCF (Intraday).
 The Intraday process runs as a fully-automated, parallelised process.
 The ESB interface adapter features message-based data exchange such as load forecast, planned generator dispatch, day-ahead cross-border exchange programs, UCTE-DEF files, EMS snapshots, dynamic line ratings and market coupling data.